KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ---

-### 10.Feb.2020 from 17:30- 11.Feb.2020 08:30 CET
+### 10.Feb.2020 from 17:30 CET - 11.Feb.2020 08:30 CET

 **Summary of Impact**:
-The www.kolibriclloud.ch web app showed no content.
+The https://www.kolibricloud.ch web app showed no content.
 Only the the https://test.kolibricloud.ch test environment was working.

 **Preliminary Root Cause**:
 Engineers determined that an error in deployment process that just happens to stop working.